LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W08-D1-WebPage-io.md

 ## Announcements

-- I've finished grading lab 4 and will start grading lab 5 tomorrow.
 - Don't forget the reading quiz that closes tomorrow.
   - The tutorial you are reading has examples that use *arrow functions*.
 You will learn about those next term.
 I've translated those example to use "normal" functions.